-The City of West Kelowna's East Boundary Lift Station Project is due to be completed in 2017 at a total cost of $781,250.
-Up to 83%, or $648,437, will be covered by the Government of Canada and the Province of British Columbia through the Clean Water and Wastewater Fund.
+The City of West Kelowna's East Boundary Lift Station Project is due to be completed in 2017 at a total cost of $1,135,630.50.
+Thanks to funding under the Clean Water and Wastewater Fund, $648,437, will be covered by the Government of Canada and the Province of British Columbia.
 The City of West Kelowna's portion of funding will be covered through reserves and development cost charges, since some of the project will account for growth.

 Why Upgrade the Lift Station?